Our Team

 Director

 As the Director of the Ruesch Center of the Cure of Gastrointestinal Cancers, Dr. Marshall is a global leader and pioneer in the research and development of drugs that treat colon and other gastrointestinal (GI) cancers.
 He has been the principal investigator of over 150 clinical trials, at the local as well as national levels.
-Dr. Marshall is the clinical director of oncology for Georgetown University Hospital and chief of the Division of Hematology-Oncology.
 He is widely published in the field of clinical oncology, reviews manuscripts for eight journals, and has held peer-reviewed grants from the National Institutes of Health.
 A graduate of Duke University and the University of Louisville School of Medicine, he completed his medical training at Georgetown University Hospital and has remained there for over 20 years.
 Dr. Marshall’s deep care for his patients and his warm humor help him to develop strong doctor-patient relationships.

 Marion Hartley, PhD